 To better understand this joke from the “Just Fun” section of the July 22, 1920 edition of The Chatham Record, the blog takes a moment to brush up on definitions.
 According to Webster’s, “to ballyhoo” is “to praise or publicize lavishly and often excessively”, while “to pussyfoot” is “to refrain from committing oneself”.
 Mmm.
 Can’t say that helps.
 Must be a 1920s thing.

-- 1880-1899 1900-1920 1921-1940 1961-1980 2011 Review 2012 Review adult fiction adult non-fiction advertisements Amy's picks animals arts & leisure audiobook autobiography biography black history book clubs Brendan's picks Carrie's picks children's and youth services Clay's picks computer skills cooking & food crafts Dana's picks Did you know? e-audio eBooks events fantasy farms fiction graphic novels health historical fiction historical import history humor (fiction) Jennifer's picks juvenile fiction juvenile literature juvenile nonfiction library literature Megan's picks member review middle grade fiction Molly's picks mystery NC LIVE news nonfiction North Carolina oddments Pittsboro politics reader's advisory readers advisory reference resource of the month romance science Sharen's picks Sociology summer reading Suspense Thriller technology The Chatham Record the domestic scene thriller Top_10 travel Wes's picks young adult fiction young adult literature
+- 1880-1899 1900-1920 1921-1940 1961-1980 2011 Review 2012 Review adult fiction adult non-fiction advertisements Amy's picks animals arts & leisure audiobook autobiography biography black history book clubs Brendan's picks Carrie's picks children's and youth services classic literature Clay's picks cooking & food crafts Dana's picks Did you know? e-audio eBooks events fantasy farms fiction health historical fiction historical import history humor (fiction) humor (nonfiction) Jennifer's picks juvenile fiction juvenile literature juvenile nonfiction library literature Megan's picks member review middle grade fiction Molly's picks mystery NC LIVE news nonfiction North Carolina oddments Pittsboro politics reader's advisory readers advisory reference resource of the month romance science science fiction Sharen's picks Sociology summer reading suspense The Chatham Record the domestic scene thriller Top_10 travel Wes's picks young adult fiction young adult literature